Learn How to Keep Track of Time and Work Hours

 With Pulse, you can track your time in the minimalistic app for desktop, or in the web app in your favorite browser.
 It’s focused on being functional so you can easily create projects and log time to them.

 You get a team dashboard and simplified management features, project time estimates, a live view of who’s working, and team reports.
-You also get time reporting with reports with projects, users, and time spent on work.
+You also get time reporting system with reports with projects, users, and time spent on work.

 Pulse provides a simple project overview to help monitor a company’s financial health and time people spend on work.